yquake2/yquake2/doc/02_installation.md

 The build dependencies can be installed with:

-* On Debian based distributions: `apt install build-essential libgl1-mesa-dev libsdl2-dev libopenal-dev`
+* On Debian based distributions: `apt install build-essential libgl1-mesa-dev libsdl2-dev libopenal-dev libcurl4-openssl-dev`
-* On FreeBSD: `pkg install gmake libGL sdl2 openal-soft`
+* On FreeBSD: `pkg install gmake libGL sdl2 openal-soft curl`
 * On MacOS the dependencies can be installed with Homebrew (from https://brew.sh): `brew install sdl2 openal-soft`